natalieagus/50033/docs/02-babies/animation.md

 ### Exit time

-Now completethe rest of the state animation state machine.
+Now complete the rest of the state animation state machine.
 It will definitely take a bit of time to setup the right **exit** time.
 We want most transition to happen **immediately**, but the transition between skidding state and running state should have some exit time.
 What we want is for the entire skidding state to complete (all frames played) before transitioning to the running state.
 The transition itself takes no time.

 :::important
 Read more documentation on [transition properties here](https://docs.unity3d.com/Manual/class-Transition.html).